miguex255/IA_in_Software_Engineering/Individual_Assessment_1/README.md

 cd Individual_Assessment_1
 ```

 * Place all your PDF into the PDFs folder.
+(If you want to test the application, you will find 10 sample files inside the folder).
 * After that, depending on the operating system you are using, you need to execute one of the following commands:

   * For windows users, run the following command: